<img height="1" width="1" src="https://www.facebook.com/tr?id=310789402672645&amp;ev=PageView &amp;noscript=1">

 Research has shown that there is a gut-brain connection, and poor gut flora can have an affect on people with this condition.
 Focus on incorporating gut healing foods into your diet such as nuts, seeds, and legumes.
 Your functional medicine provider may also encourage the use of probiotics.

-If you or your child is diagnosed with ADHD, consider taking the functional medicine approach before committing to pharmaceutical drugs.
+If you or your child is diagnosed with ADHD, consider taking the functional medicine approach before committing to common ADHD medications such as pharmaceutical drugs.
 By getting to the root of the issue and approaching your health from a holistic viewpoint, your physician will be able to treat more than just your symptoms - they’ll be able to treat your entire being.

 This blog post was originally published on May 16, 2018.